TechGrounds-Cloud8/cloud8-QuincyTjia/project1_1/README.md

 ## Changing website
 If you want to change the website, you can go to the assets folder and change the index.html file.
 Note: This should be changed before you deploy the stack.

+## Edit IP adress of administrator when deployed
+If you want to add or edit an administrator IP adress when you are already deployed, you can do that in the console.
+This is how you can do that:

+- When you are in the console, go to the EC2 service and go to the security groups page.
+There you can edit the inbound rules (chnage trusted IP).
+- You also have to change it at the VPC service, the NACL's.
+You can also edit the inbound rules over there.

 ## Closing the App
 If you want to destroy the app, you need to use the following command:
 ```